 The defense is not easy to establish.
 A defendant must prove:

-- the desirability and urgency of avoiding the harm clearly outweigh, according to ordinary standards of reasonableness, the harm sought to be avoided by the law proscribing the offense, and
+- According to ordinary standards of reasonableness, the desirability and urgency of avoiding the harm clearly outweighs the harm sought to be avoided by the law proscribing the offense, and